projectsveltos/sveltos/docs/addons/helm_charts.md

 The ClusterProfile *spec.helmCharts* can list a number of Helm charts to get deployed to the managed clusters with a specific label selector.

+!!! note
-**Please note:** Sveltos will deploy the Helm charts in the exact order they are defined (top-down approach).
+    Sveltos will deploy the Helm charts in the exact order they are defined (top-down approach).

 ### Example: Single Helm chart